intel/cri-resource-manager/docs/policy/dynamic-pools.md

 The main idea of the algorithm is: on the premise that the CPUs in each dynamic-pool can meet the requests of the pods in the dynamic-pool, the CPUs are allocated based on the CPU utilization of the workload.
 Dynamic-pools policy try to keep CPU utilization balanced.

 CPUs in dynamic-pools can be configured, for example, by setting min and max frequencies on CPU cores and uncore.

 ## How It Works

 1. The user configures the dynamic-pool types from which the policy instantiates dynamic-pools.
 In addition to the dynamic-pools configured by the user, there is also a built-in dynamic-pool named shared pool.
 2. A dynamic-pool has a set of CPUs and a set of containers running on the CPUs.
 3. Every container is assigned to a dynamic-pool.
-Allows a container to use all CPUs of its pool and no other CPUs.
+Dynamic-pools policy allows a container to use all CPUs of its pool and no other CPUs.
-4. Each logical CPU belongs to and belongs to at most one dynamic-pool.
+4. Each logical CPU belongs to exactly one dynamic-pool.
 There cannot be CPUs that do not belong to any dynamic-pool.
 5. The number of CPUs in a dynamic-pool can change.
 If CPUs are added to a dynamic-pool, then all containers in the dynamic-pool can use more CPUs.
 The opposite is true if the CPUs are removed.
 6. As CPUs are added to or removed from the dynamic-pool, the CPUs are reconfigured according to the dynamic-pool's CPU class attributes or the idle CPU class attributes.
 7. Updating the number of CPUs in dynamic-pools:
-   - The dynamic-pool policy needs to update the number of CPUs in dynamic-pools when starting policy, creating pods, deleting pods, updating configurations, and at regular intervals.
+   - The dynamic-pools policy needs to update the number of CPUs in dynamic-pools when starting policy, creating pods, deleting pods, updating configurations, and at regular intervals.
    - The number of CPUs in the dynamic-pools is determined by the requests of containers and CPU utilization in the dynamic-pools.
    - The number of CPUs allocated in each dynamic-pool is the sum of the requests of the containers in the dynamic pool and the CPUs allocated based on the CPU utilization of the workload.
 8. When a new container is created on a Kubernetes node, the policy first decides the type of the dynamic-pool that will run the container.
 The decision is based on the annotation of the pod, or the namespace if annotations are not given.